Mobile nav

 Eligibility

-• The submitting institution or a member of the production team must be an NOA member, current on their dues as of June 15.
+• The submitting institution or a member of the production team must be hold an active NOA member, current on dues as of June 15.
 Dues for continuing or new members must be paid online (verify your membership status here).

 • Multiple submissions are permitted, although each producing institution will be limited to a total of two awards each competition cycle, and only one award in a single division.
 In the event of a school garnering multiple awards, the highest placing production(s) will be awarded.